eneadm/ladder/README.md

 ```

 ### Roles & Permissions
-Users receive roles with permissions defined in `App\Providers\LadderServiceProvider` using `Ladder::role` method.
+Users can receive roles with permissions defined in `App\Providers\LadderServiceProvider` using `Ladder::role` method.
 This involves specifying a role's slug, name, permissions, and description.
 For instance, in a blog app, role definitions could be:
 ```php
 Ladder::role('admin', 'Administrator', [
     'create',